 So keep tabs on your competition and stay up to date about what they’re doing in customer service and what consumers think about it.
 Doing so will give you a more complete picture of the marketplace as well.

-7—Hire Natural Helpers
+7—Hire Natural Helpers Who Fit Your Culture

 Some people are helpers, others aren’t.
 Whether it’s a nurture or a nature thing, helpers don’t need to be trained to provide good service.
 These people are ideal hires for customer service roles.
+Look for ways to weed out bad hires early on, and retain those employees who are great cultural fits.

 8—Set Expectations Before the First Sales Interaction